Era Swap (ES) Trading 17.4% Lower Over Last 7 Days

 Era Swap Token Trading

-Era Swap can be traded on these cryptocurrency exchanges: .
-It is usually not possible to buy alternative cryptocurrencies such as Era Swap directly using U.S. dollars.
-Investors seeking to acquire Era Swap should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Era Swap can be purchased on these cryptocurrency exchanges: .
+It is usually not currently possible to buy alternative cryptocurrencies such as Era Swap directly using US dollars.
+Investors seeking to acquire Era Swap should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Era Swap using one of the aforementioned exchanges.

 Receive News & Updates for Era Swap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Era Swap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.